PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 that all necessary checks are run frequently.

-Experienced contributors may find it useful to run tests from the command line using `pytest` or |tox|, or via an IDE.
-In particular, using |tox| ensures that tests are run in the same way as in CI.
+Experienced contributors may find it useful to run tests from the command line using `pytest` or |Nox|, or via an IDE.
+In particular, using |Nox| ensures that tests are run in the same way as in CI.

 Using GitHub
 ------------